-Greenhouse Asian Salads has just opened in Sydney and offers a range of exotic salads, which experiment with multiple ingredients such as green tea noodles, chicken wontons, green papaya, white sesame and more.
-For some reason, reading the menu, every single option seemed to have a mix of flavours that sounded absolutely mouth-watering.
+Greenhouse Asian Salads has just opened in Sydney and offers a range of exotic salads, which experiment with green tea noodles, chicken wontons, green papaya, white sesame and more.

-I felt like being vegetarian for the day (since I’ve been on a bit of a meat-craze lately), and opted for the Green House #1, a vegan salad with tofu, green tea noodle, avocado, cucumber, carrot, red radish, cashews and sesame seeds.
-However, what really made it wonderful was the coconut soy dressing.
+I opted for the Green House #1, a vegan salad with tofu, green tea noodle, avocado, cucumber, carrot, red radish, cashews and sesame seeds.
+However, what made it wonderful was the coconut soy dressing.
 This tied the whole dish together with a sweet tang that left me wanting more.

-Mum went for the Naughty Tuna, which I tried (okay, maybe I wasn’t 100% vegetarian), and it was delicious – a mix of tuna, green tea noodles, edamame soybeans and cashews with wasabi dressing.
+Mum went for the Naughty Tuna, which was delicious – a mix of tuna, green tea noodles, edamame soybeans and cashews with wasabi dressing.

-Unexpectedly (I will admit) this café trumped a lot of dining places I’ve been to this year, many of which have menus that offer a range of wonderfully diverse dishes.
+Unexpectedly this café trumped a lot of dining places I’ve been to this year, many of which have menus that offer a range of wonderfully diverse cuisines and dishes.

-So, I’ll take back all my salad prejudices and highly recommend this very green, very healthy and VERY yummy lunch destination.
+So, I’ll take back my salad prejudice and highly recommend this very green, very healthy and VERY yummy lunch destination.

 Sunday DAY ONE